imoore76/configurature/docs/usage.rst

     user@host ~$ APP_CODES="red=5,yellow=3" myapp

-In configuration files, maps can be specified as objects
+In configuration files, maps can be specified as dictionaries.

 .. code-block:: yaml